An Overview of Arthroscopic Superior Capsular Reconstruction

-Patients with “irreparable” rotator cuff tears or chronic tearing after the reconstruction of massive rotator cuff injuries may be candidates for Arthroscopic Superior Capsular Reconstruction (ASCR), a new procedure that can be an option when the rotator cuff tendon can no longer be repaired.
+Patients with “irreparable” rotator cuff tears or chronic tearing after the reconstruction of massive rotator cuff injuries may be candidates for Arthroscopic Superior Capsular Reconstruction (ASCR), a new procedure performed by Dr. Peter Millett that can be an option when the rotator cuff tendon can no longer be repaired.

 The rotator cuff contains four muscles and their tendon units, which are called the supraspinatus, infraspinatus, teres minor, and subscapularis.
 Rising from the shoulder blade to insert on the humeral head, these muscles coalesce into a broad tendon that create a continuous ‘cuff’ around the shoulder joint, linking the trunk to the arm.
 This cuff helps to rotate the arm as well.
 Hence the term, ‘rotator cuff.’
 Since the ball (humeral head) and its socket (glenoid) have relatively little inherent stability, the ‘rotator cuff’ provides stability to the joint by compressing the convex humeral head (ball) into the concave glenoid (socket).
 The rotator cuff also helps to move the humerus and rotate the ball within the socket.
 When the rotator cuff tendon tears, it causes pain and weakness.
 In more severe cases (larger tears), individuals can even loose the ability to move or raise their arms altogether.
 In some cases, the tendon tears get so large or retract so much that they can no longer be repaired.